JaimeHyland/farming-futures/README.md

 - I would like to have implemented one or two more features based on css-only modal dialogs, especially in the 'Breakthroughs' section of the main page.
 - I would have liked to implement interactivity with the _events_, providing the user with routing information for upcoming events on selection, and perhaps showing the user images of events in the past.
 - I originally intended to hide the top-left anchor link on the homepage for larger screen sizes, and instead to recode the <ins>Home</ins> link on the menu to make it show the anchor menu there instead.
 That change too will have to wait.
+- I would like my go-to-top button to become visible only after the user has scrolled a little down the relevant page.
+Despite several tutorials telling me this was possible with html/css only, I didn't manage to achieve that effect in the time available.
 - I would have liked to make the three icons used in the anchor menu link responsive to various screen sizes, growing as the viewport gets bigger.
 - The gallery displays images in the order in which I inserted them.
 In future, they should display in random order.
 As development continues, they will become more responsive to user interaction
 - Two pages that I originally hoped to include in my project (i.e. "The Present" and "The Future" pages) have disappeared from my project for reasons of time.
 - Some individual pictures have appeared in several places on the site (though never on the same page ...
 I hope!!).
 Some of the pictures used as background images appear once more in the gallery.
 I would rarely allow that on a real-life website.
-- I should really acknowledge the makers and posters of the many images I downloaded from the internet for the site.
+- I should really individually acknowledge the various makers and posters of the many images I downloaded from the internet for the site.
 This is a high priority for the future.
 - More time would have allowed me to make this README.md file a lot _shorter_.

 - - -